itsdarrylnorris/minecraft-bedrock-manager/README.md

 ### Deploy Discord Command Required After Any Slash Command Name Change

-Any time you change the Discord Slash Command string configuration, you will need to use the Deploy Discord Command to register the commands.
+Any time you change the Discord Slash Command string configuration, you will need to use the Deploy Discord Command (-dc, --deploy-commands) to register the commands.
 If not used, your changes will not be registered.

 # How to use the logs